 A home visit, the signing of an adoption agreement and the payment of an assigned adoption dontation will complete the adoption process.

-If you would like an application, please email text your email address tand the name of the dog which you are interested in adopting to:
+If you would like an application, please email or text your email address tand the name of the dog which you are interested in adopting to:

 Are you interested in adopting a dog?
 Please read our adoption process below, and then click the link at the bottom of this page to complete an adoption application!

 Unlike animal shelters, we do not receive Government funding or other forms of income.
-We rely strictly on adoption fees and donations to cover the costs associated with rescuing dogs from the shelters or puppy mills (we pay them an adoption fee), veterinary expenses, dog food and supplies, telephone and gas bills, and all other expenses incurred while providing for the dogs in our care.
+We rely strictly on adoption fees and donations to cover the costs associated with rescuing dogs from the shelters or puppy mills (we pay them an adoption fee), veterinary expenses, dog food, treats, toys, grooming, leashes, collars, crates and beds.

 The first step in adopting a dog is to complete an adoption application.
 Be specific in your answers to give us the best possible picture of your home and family.
 A volunteer will review your application and get back to you within 1-2 days.
 Due to the high volume of adoption applications, we use email to communicate initially during the screening process.
 Please remember to check your email for our response, and if you do not receive a reply to your application within 48 hours, feel free to send us an email.